aanch-rai/IajesDeploy/README.md

 # IAJES-2.0
-IAJES new version on ReactJS created by Shruti Jagadeesh Bhat
+IAJES new version on ReactJS created by Aanchal Rai and Shruti Jagadeesh Bhat

 Steps:
 ----